The Four Conditions To Increase Your Motivation

-I’ve heard expressions like “I need some motivation” and “I just don’t have any motivation to do this” many times.
-I’m sure you have too.
+I’ve heard expressions like “I need more motivation” and “I just don’t have enough motivation to do this” many times.
+And I’m sure you have heard them too.
 Of course, it would be nice to wake up, get a cup of motivation, and go on with your day.
 Unfortunately, this is not how it works.
 Motivation is not something we can get.
 Let me explain what I mean.

 Motivation Is Like a Momentum

 There is a common stereotype in our society that everyone needs a motivation boost.
 We don’t even question it when we hear someone say “I didn’t feel motivated.”
 That might be true for that person, but what they actually need is to create the right environment for motivation to happen naturally and catch the momentum.
 Motivation is an effect and not a cause.